 - The insurance claims and settlements are often much higher because truck accidents can cause such serious injuries and other damages.

-- It can take a lot longer to reach a settlement agreement because there are so many parties who may be liable and damages to prove.
+- It can take a lot longer to reach a settlement agreement because so many parties may be liable and damages to prove.

 For the above reasons, truck accident cases can take longer to resolve.
-You will need to work with a lawyer who can help you seek the compensation you actually deserve.
+Therefore, you will need to work with a lawyer who can help you seek the compensation you actually deserve.
 Your lawyer can also help you determine whether or not going to court is in your best interest.

-Although most trucking companies will make sure their drivers are covered by truck insurance, that’s not always the case.
+Although most trucking companies will ensure their drivers get covered by truck insurance, that’s not always the case.
 If you find yourself the victim of an accident where the at-fault party does not have sufficient insurance coverage, don’t give up hope.
 You might still have options for seeking compensation.

-The best thing to do right after discovering the at-fault party is uninsured (or underinsured) is to contact an experienced truck accident lawyer.
+Don’t lose hope of recovering a settlement if the driver responsible doesn’t have insurance.
+After discovering the at-fault party is uninsured or underinsured, the best thing to do is to contact an experienced truck accident lawyer.
 They will be able to give you the best, most detailed advice tailored to your specific situation.

 Why the At-fault Party Might Not Have Insurance

-Commercial truck drivers are often covered in the event of an accident.
+Commercial truck drivers are supposed to have insurance in the event of an accident.
 However, there are situations where a driver might not have the full insurance coverage they are legally required to hold.
 In Georgia, trucks are usually covered by at least $750,000 in liability insurance, at least $100,000 per person, and at least $300,000 per accident.

 A truck driver may be uninsured or underinsured if: